zovoilis-lab/Flye/docs/FAQ.md

 -------------------------------------------------------------------------------------------------

 No guarantees.
 Currently, the support of very short sequences, such as viruses, phages, mitochondria is limited.
-We excpect this to improve in the future versions.
+We expect this to improve in the future versions.
 Assembly of short plasmids *is* supported through the `--plasmids` option.

 How much resources (CPU / RAM) do I need for my genome?